corda/cdl-example/README.md

 ## Primary State (might want a better name)

 For convenience in these explanations, we define the 'Primary' States as States of type `StatusState` which are the main concern of the CDL diagram.
-Ie, it is the statuses of the Primary State which are shown in the different boxes on the CDL Smart Contract Diagram.
-In this CorDapp it is the AgreementState
+Ie, it is the statuses of the Primary State which are shown in the different boxes on the CDL Smart Contract diagram.
+In this CorDapp it is the AgreementState.

 We also mandate that: